-By Blue Planet Network Posted on Fri 05 Nov 2010, over 13 years ago
+By Blue Planet Network Posted on Fri 05 Nov 2010, about 14 years ago

 I met Dr.Arole at the conference organized by Gram Vikas and SDTT.
 Very impressed with their other work over 3 decades and they are learning from Gram Vikas and WOTR about water and sanitation.
 Being endorsed by those two organizations is the best entry into PWX.